Frankie Edroff

 Frankie Edroff (formerly Jeneece Edroff born January 20, 1994) is a Canadian philanthropist who has raised over a million dollars for Variety, the Children's Charity.
 He was inducted into the Terry Fox Hall of Fame in 2006 and has received multiple awards, including the Queen Elizabeth II Diamond Jubilee Medal in 2012.

 Early life and education

 Edroff was born on January 20, 1994, in Victoria, British Columbia.
 At three years old, he was diagnosed with neurofibromatosis.
 By the age of seven, he started a penny drive to raise money for Variety, the Children's Charity.
 He attended Claremont Secondary School in Victoria and completed a food course at the Camosun College in December 2014.

 Career

-Throughout his childhood, Edroff has raised over a million dollars for Variety.
+Throughout his childhood, Edroff raised over a million dollars for Variety.
 In 2009, he served as a torchbearer and lit the Olympic cauldron at the British Columbia Parliament Buildings for the 2010 Winter Olympics.
 In 2012, Jeneece Place at the Victoria General Hospital was opened in honour of his eighteenth birthday.
 Edroff established Jeneece Place to provide short-term housing for families of Victoria, British Columbia, while their children undergo medical treatments.